 Hi everyone, my name is Andie Vowles and I am based in the North West of England.
 I am profoundly Deaf from birth and use British Sign Language and New Zealand Sign Language.
-Growing up, I was ...
+Growing up, I was mainly ...

 In the mid 1980s I signed a publishing contract with Book Publisher A for my autobiography about deafness, which I titled The Dragonfly.
-It had a subtitle with the word ‘deaf’ in it somewhere so ...
+It had a subtitle with the word ‘deaf’ in it somewhere so it ...

 I didn’t expect my Grandad’s funeral to be the place where this realisation hit me.
 Funerals are meant to bring clarity aren’t they?
 They are supposed to be the end of a chapter.
 Instead, I sat there ...